Several issues could cause a record player to sound distorted.

 For everyday listening the digital will do, but the vinyl gets pulled out when you want to really indulge.
 This way, you avoid playing the heck out of your vinyl and ruining it.

 To determine if your vinyl is played out, look at a newer record next to the record in question.
 If you can see the record in question is noticeably flatter and has less contour on the surface, your record is played out.
+A record player needle sliding out of the groove is also a good indication.

 Sadly, the only fix here is to get another record.